Fenilm1/weather-app/README.md

 # Weather App

-A simple, responsive weather application built with Next.js, React, and Tailwind CSS.
+A simple, responsive weather application built with Next.js, Shadcn UI, and Tailwind CSS.
 This app allows users to check current weather conditions and a 5-day forecast for any city.

 Find the deployed project over here: [Weather Website](https://weather-app-alpha-indol-28.vercel.app/)